 - Password generators can be incredibly useful.
 They work by providing you a completely random password that will be near impossible to guess.
 ICT recommends using the Norton Identity Safe password generator.

-We recommend that all staff read College's code of practice about passwords: COP 12 - College passwords.
+We recommend that all staff read College's code of practice about passwords: Code of Practice 4: Account Security Management.